 Welcome!
 This overview briefly describes and defines the Toolkit structure, formats, categories, and tags.

 Orientations are practical guidelines for how to implement this toolkit in your workplace or classroom.
-They can prompt ideas about how to use toolkit materials and apply specific activities and resources in your situation.
+They can prompt ideas about how to apply specific activities and resources for your situation.

 Orientations have been written and revised by members of the Core Design Group and the Design for Diversity Grant Team.

 This Toolkit collects and annotates different types of resources: